magnefique-studios/javashop-otel/README.md

 # Today we will learn

-Today we will learn the type of data ( In the form of a trace ) that an SRE or alert responder would send to a developer to then repair/fix software.
-We will do this with both Auto-Instrumentation data and Custom attributes, via Manual Instrumentation data.
+Today we will learn how Splunk APM with Full Fidelity tracing can accelerate the time to repair for Development teams.
+We will focus on the full fidelity data ( In the form of traces ) that an SRE or alert responder would send to a developer to then repair/fix software.
+We will do this with both Auto-Instrumentation data and Custom attributes or Custom Tags, via Manual Instrumentation data.

 While we will be spending time Debugging code, ....
-Don't worry, ...there is no programming experience necessary, as our goal here is for everyone in the audience to understand how using Custom Attributes in Splunk APM @ Full Fidelity can accelerate Mean Time to Repair Software problems for our customers.
+Don't worry, ...there is no programming experience necessary, as our goal here is for every participant to understand how using Custom Attributes/Tags in Splunk APM @ Full Fidelity accelerates Mean Time to Repair Software problems for Development Teams.

-Translated, Developers are High Cost resources, with high opportunity cost.
+Translated: Developers are High Cost resources, with high opportunity cost.
 Less time on fixing problems = Less Developer Time/Cost spent on repairs and more time for building new features.

 # Let's define a few terms for those new to APM / Software Development or Java